 Difficulty: Moderate

-Fees and Reservations: Reservations are required and cost $6/night/tent pad.
-Camping fees are $10/person/night
+Fees and Reservations: Reservations and fees are required for camping.

-More Info: Find details on this hike in my book, Backpacking in Southwestern British Columbia.
-For info on reservations, see Garibaldi Provincial Park.
+- Find details on this hike in my book, Backpacking in Southwestern British Columbia.

 Russet Lake